 "You're not going to start getting emotional on me are you?"
 He asked while wrapping his arm around my neck and kissing the top of my head.

 "No!"
 I laughed.
 "I am going to miss you, though."

-He tells me _________ made dinner plans for both of them with a couple of friends so he was going to grab his stuff and head home to get ready.
+He tells me his fiancé made dinner plans for both of them with a couple of friends so he was going to grab his stuff and head to their new place to get ready.

-He grabbed a couple boxes and took them downstairs to his car.
+He grabbed a couple of the boxes and took them downstairs to his car.
 I stood in the middle of the living room staring at the front door.
-I thought about last New Years Eve.
+I thought about last New Years Eve two years ago.
 He had made dinner for us; the two of us.
 There were candles.
 He played my favorite CD.
 Then my phone rang.
 It was one of our friends telling us to join them at a party up the street.
 He wanted to stay in but I was in a party mood so I convinced him we should go.
 There was champagne flowing (of course) and at midnight I kissed my ex who was in attendance.

 I was still standing in the same spot when he came back up for the last of his boxes.

 "Whoa!
 You ok?"
 He asked.
 "You don't look too good."